Firefox doesn’t blend in well with Gnome Shell. Here’s how to fix that.

 Use the Gnome 3 Theme

-First off, if you want your Firefox to look like other new-style Gnome Shell applications, you’ll want to install this Gnome 3 theme.
+First off, if you want your Firefox to look like other new-style Gnome Shell applications, you’ll want to install this Gnome 3 theme [No Longer Available].
 Originally called Adwaita, after the name of the default Gnome 3 theme, this extension adds some design cues that you would find in other native Gnome applications – the tabs now have light blue accents on the top of them, the back and forward buttons follow the Gnome 3 style, and there are few other minor tweaks.
 It’s a quick yet simple extension that makes quite a difference in calming your OCD (don’t worry: we all want our applications to fit in with our system).

 Firefox with GTK3